FAC-Sixteen/sparks-todo/README.md

 ## 👩‍🔧 Team:
 Anna @aniablaziak

-Kate @
+Kate @dubhcait

-Bobby @
+Bobby @bobbysebolao

 ## 🏌️‍♂️ Our goals:
 - mobile first design from the start
 - accessible design
 - two sets of buttons (one smaller on top, one bolder below) for adding a new todo and switching the order
-- optimizing the app to be dyslexia-friendky
+- optimizing the app to be dyslexia-friendly

 ### 🏋️‍♀️ Some stretch goals: